Vaccination: Should we vaccinate?Questions we are asked as vets:

 I would not do this vaccine at all but would use the nosode before kennelling or dog shows training classes etc.

-Boosters - Titre test and then decide the main virus vaccine last for years in most cases.
+Boosters - First Titre test (Vaccicheck) and then decide.
+The main virus vaccines last for years in most cases.
 I can arrange to have this blood test taken and tested.

 Cats and Kittens